-Michael T. Strianese is chairman, president and chief executive officer of L-3 Communications, a global aerospace and national security company with 2013 sales of $12.6 billion that employs approximately 48,000 people worldwide.
-A supporter of the Coast Guard Foundation since 2002, L-3 Communications has donated well over $1 million to help fund our mission.
+Michael T. Strianese is chairman, president and chief executive officer of L-3, a global aerospace and national security company with 2013 sales of $12.6 billion that employs approximately 48,000 people worldwide.
+A supporter of the Coast Guard Foundation since 2002, L-3 has donated well over $1 million to help fund our mission.

 Mr. Strianese played a key role in the company’s formation in 1997 and served as L-3’s first vice president of finance and controller.
 Following L-3’s Initial Public Offering in 1998, he was promoted to senior vice president of finance in 2001.

 Mr. Strianese was appointed chief financial officer in 2005 and in 2006 was named president and chief executive officer and was elected as a director.

 Until 2007, he also served as the company’s first corporate ethics officer, where he led the development and implementation of a comprehensive, company-wide integrity program for L-3 employees.
 In 2008, Mr. Strianese was elected chairman of the company’s board of directors.